Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 • Mulching: Applying a layer of mulch around newly planted perennials can help insulate the soil and retain moisture.
 However, be cautious not to mulch too heavily around the base of the plants.

-• Watering: Continue to monitor soil moisture and water as needed during the fall, especially if rainfall is inconsistent.
+• Watering: Monitor soil moisture and water as needed during the fall, especially if rainfall is inconsistent.

 fall perennials for cottage garden